Cheniere Energy (NYSE:LNG) Releases Earnings Results, Beats Estimates By $2.13 EPS

-Cheniere Energy (NYSE:LNG – Get Free Report) issued its quarterly earnings data on Thursday.
-The energy company reported $3.84 earnings per share for the quarter, beating the consensus estimate of $1.71 by $2.13, Briefing.com reports.
-The business had revenue of $3.30 billion for the quarter, compared to analysts’ expectations of $3.52 billion.
+Cheniere Energy (NYSE:LNG – Get Free Report) announced its earnings results on Thursday.
+The energy company reported $3.84 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.71 by $2.13, Briefing.com reports.
 Cheniere Energy had a return on equity of 48.19% and a net margin of 28.55%.
-The business’s revenue was down 19.6% on a year-over-year basis.
-During the same period last year, the business earned $5.61 EPS.
+The business had revenue of $3.30 billion for the quarter, compared to analyst estimates of $3.52 billion.
+During the same quarter last year, the firm earned $5.61 EPS.
+Cheniere Energy’s revenue for the quarter was down 19.6% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, August 16th.
-Stockholders of record on Friday, August 9th will be given a $0.435 dividend.
-This represents a $1.74 annualized dividend and a dividend yield of 0.95%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, August 16th.
+Investors of record on Friday, August 9th will be paid a $0.435 dividend.
 The ex-dividend date is Friday, August 9th.
-Cheniere Energy’s dividend payout ratio is currently 8.48%.
+This represents a $1.74 annualized dividend and a yield of 0.95%.
+Cheniere Energy’s dividend payout ratio (DPR) is currently 8.48%.

 Analyst Ratings Changes

-Cheniere Energy announced that its Board of Directors has authorized a stock repurchase plan on Monday, June 17th that allows the company to buyback $4.00 billion in outstanding shares.
-This buyback authorization allows the energy company to repurchase up to 9.6% of its stock through open market purchases.
-Stock buyback plans are generally an indication that the company’s board believes its shares are undervalued.
+Cheniere Energy declared that its Board of Directors has authorized a share repurchase program on Monday, June 17th that allows the company to buyback $4.00 billion in outstanding shares.
+This buyback authorization allows the energy company to reacquire up to 9.6% of its shares through open market purchases.
+Shares buyback programs are usually an indication that the company’s leadership believes its shares are undervalued.

 Cheniere Energy, Inc, an energy infrastructure company, primarily engages in the liquefied natural gas (LNG) related businesses in the United States.
 It owns and operates the Sabine Pass LNG terminal in Cameron Parish, Louisiana; and the Corpus Christi LNG terminal near Corpus Christi, Texas.
 The company also owns Creole Trail pipeline, a 94-mile natural gas supply pipeline that interconnects the Sabine Pass LNG Terminal with several interstate and intrastate pipelines; and operates Corpus Christi pipeline, a 21.5-mile natural gas supply pipeline that interconnects the Corpus Christi LNG terminal with various interstate and intrastate natural gas pipelines.